Willie Pena | Founder of Teens Wanna Know

 Q: Knowing what you know now, what would you have told yourself when you were in your twenties?

 I always felt that I was way ahead of my time – so I would tell myself to keep going with many of the ideas I had when I was younger and not abandon things just because I wasn’t getting spectacular results or sales fast enough.
 I would also say that failure is a necessary part of the journey, so it’s better to fail more often by getting more ideas out to market rather than letting them die before getting feedback and performance data.
-Putting myself out there earlier would have been better for me overall – instead I tried to wait until everything was perfect – a big mistake which I no longer repeat.
+Putting myself out there earlier would have been better for me overall – instead, I tried to wait until everything was perfect – a big mistake that I no longer repeat.

 Q: What is Teens Wanna Know?

 Teens Wanna Know is a leading teen lifestyle and entertainment brand with a focus on Young Hollywood – actors, musicians, and social media stars.
-We help promote a lot of young entertainers via our website, YouTube channel, and social media platforms via interviews, articles, red carpet coverage and more.
+We help promote a lot of young entertainers via our website, YouTube channel, and social media platforms via interviews, articles, red carpet coverage, and more.
 We also provide articles with info useful for teens – things they really “wanna know” such as tips for buying a first car or dealing with credit cards, relationships, etc.

 Q: What makes your company different from its competitors?

 We don’t go out of our way to pander to celebrities nor focus on gossip.
 We try to cover the entire teen experience, which can be challenging, in a positive way.
-Another thing which sets us apart is that we lean a little towards the conservative side, as opposed to the liberal/leftist side that most teen media leans to.
+Another thing that sets us apart is that we lean a little towards the conservative side, as opposed to the liberal/leftist side that most teen media leans to.
 We encourage good decisions, personal responsibility, and things of that nature although we are never preachy about it.

 Q: What led you to start Teens Wanna Know?